 If you are a low-income wartime veteran, you may qualify for a veterans pension.
 You can contact the Department of Veterans Affairs to learn more.
-Pension Taxes The Internal Revenue Service (IRS) offers an online form to help you determine whether or not your pension or annuity payment is taxable.
+Pension Taxes The Internal Revenue Service (IRS) offers an online tool and an online publication to help you determine whether or not your pension or annuity payment is taxable.